Back Pain During Festivals

 If you have back pain, avoid jerky or heavy movements that can increase tension:

-• Limit heeling or jumping: Alternate intense dance styles like heeling with gentle movements to the beat of the music.
+- Limit heeling or jumping: Alternate intense dance styles like heeling with gentle movements to the beat of the music.

 Closure

-Do you have any golden tips against back pain during festivals?
+Do you have any golden tips for back pain during festivals?
 Share them with us and help other festival-goers and fitness enthusiasts in the RaveFit community! 💪🎶 Together we keep everyone fit, on and off the dance floor. 🪩